ionrock/procs/README.md

 Whatever is returned from the `OutputHandler` will be in the buffered output.
 In this way you can choose to filter or skip output buffering completely.

+You can also define a `ErrHandler` using the same signature to get the same filtering for stderr.

 ### Environment Variables